Lomekwi Stone Tools

 Origin: Gona, Ethiopia

-I guess it makes sense the the oldest artifacts are going to be tools.
+I guess it makes sense that the oldest artifacts are going to be tools.
 The second oldest are the Oldowon Stone tools.

 Until the 2015 research paper mentioned above by Harmand et al was published, the Oldowan stone tools found in Gona, Ethiopia were believed to be the oldest tools ever found on earth, dated to be about 2.6 million years old.
 It’s not known who created the tools from Gona since there are no fossils near the artifacts.
 It’s thought that the Australopithecus garhi were the ones who used the tools.